 Marks can also be wrong!

 Keep in mind, things can happen.
-Stamps or Marks can be wrong.
-The Diamonds could have been swapped out, or the mountings reused.
-The Jeweler could have forgot to restamp the correct information on the ring.
+Stamps or marks can be wrong.
+The diamonds could have been swapped out, or the mountings reused.
+The jeweler could have forgot to restamp the correct information on the ring.
 You never know.
-They could have also grabbed the wrong stamp (literally a metal stamp and a hammer) and struck the wrong info.
+They could have also grabbed the wrong stamp (literally a metal stamp, called a karat punch steel stamp, like this one HERE and a forged steel chasing hammer) and struck the wrong info.
 Plus, some rings don’t even have any stamps.
 You should know though, that rings sold in the USA should.
 If it’s not stamped, it could be anything.

 Any stamp could be wrong or altered!